Lectio Divina: Mark 9:41-50

 one God, for ever and ever.
 Amen.

-• Mark 9, 42: Who is a cause of scandal for these little ones.
-Scandal, literally, it is a stone along the road, a stone in the shoe; it is that which leads a person away from the right path.
-To scandalize the little ones is to be the cause why the little ones go away from the right path and lose their faith in God.
-Any one who does this receives the following sentence: “It would have been better to be thrown into the sea with a great millstone hung round his neck!”
-Because Jesus identifies himself with the little ones (Mt 23, 40-45).
-Today, in the whole world, many little ones, many poor people are leaving the traditional churches.
-Every year, in Latin America, approximately three million persons are going to other churches.
-They cannot believe what we profess in our church!
+• Mark 9:42: Who is a cause of scandal for these little ones.
+Scandal, literally, it is a stone along the road, a stone in the shoe.
+It is what leads a person away from the right path.
+To scandalize the little ones is to be the cause of why the little ones go away from the right path and lose their faith in God.
+Anyone who does this receives the following sentence: “It would have been better to be thrown into the sea with a great millstone hung round his neck!”
+Jesus identifies Himself with the little ones (Mt 23:40-45).
+Today, in the whole world, many little ones, many poor people, are leaving the traditional churches.
+Every year, in Latin America, approximately three million people leave to other churches.
+They cannot believe what we profess!
 Why does this happen?
 Is this an action taken in full knowledge and as a definitive statement?
 Is it based on a lack of understanding or teaching?
 Up to what point are we to be blamed for this?
 Do we also merit having a millstone round our neck?

-• Mark 9, 43-48: To cut off your hand and your foot and to tear out your eye.
+• Mark 9:43-48: To cut off your hand and your foot and to tear out your eye.
 Jesus orders the person to cut off the hand, the foot, to tear out the eye, in the case in which they are cause of scandal.
-And he says: “It is better to enter into life or into the Kingdom with one foot (hand, eye) than to be thrown into hell with two feet, (hands, eyes)”.
+And He says: “It is better to enter into life or into the Kingdom with one foot (hand, eye) than to be thrown into hell with two feet, (hands, eyes)”.
 These phrases are not to be taken literally, but rather, that there is nothing so important that it should be retained if it were to keep a person from entering the Kingdom.
 They mean that the person has to be rooted in his/her choice of God and of the Gospel.
 It might seem obvious that a person can’t be more attached to something than their own hand or foot, but many are – to their money, their car or house, their social position, or even more trivial things.
 It is better to cut off the things that are not in alignment with the priorities of the Kingdom.

-The expression “hell” where their worm will never die nor their fire be put out”, is an image to indicate the situation of a person who remains without God. “geenna” was the name of a valley near Jerusalem.
+The expression “hell”, where their worm will never die nor their fire be put out”, is an image to indicate the situation of a person who remains without God.
+“Gehenna” was the name of a valley near Jerusalem.
 Jeremiah condemns it (II Kings 23:10; Jer 7:31; 32:35 et al.; see *Moloch) as a place where children were cult sacrificed, which is the predominant rabbinical thought.
 Rabbi David Kimhi’s commentary (ca. 1200 AD) stated it was where the trash of the city was thrown and where a fire was always burning to burn the trash.
-This place full of stench was used by the people to symbolize the situation of the person who did not participate in the Kingdom of God.
+This place, terrible either way, full of stench, was used by the people to symbolize the situation of the person who did not participate in the Kingdom of God.

-• Mark 9, 49-50: Salt and Peace.
+• Mark 9:49-50: Salt and Peace.
 These two verses help us to understand the severe words on scandal.
 Jesus says: “Have salt in yourselves and be at peace with one another!”
-The community, in which the members live in peace with one another, is like a bit of salt which gives flavour to all the meal.
-To live in peace and fraternally in the community is the salt that gives flavour to the life of the people of the neighbourhood.
+The community, in which the members live in peace with one another, is like a bit of salt which gives flavor to all the meal.
+To live in peace and fraternally in the community is the salt that gives flavor to the life of the people of the community.
 It is a sign of the Kingdom, a revelation of the Good News of God.
 Are we salt?
-The salt which does not give flavour is good for nothing!
+The salt which does not give flavor is good for nothing!
 Has our salt become insipid?

 • Jesus accepts and defends the life of the little ones.
 Several times, Jesus insists that little ones should be accepted.
-“Anyone who welcomes a little child in my name welcomes me” (Mk 9, 37).
-Anyone who gives a cup of water to one of these little ones will not lose his reward (Mt 10, 42).
-He asks not to despise little ones (Mt 18, 10).
-And at the final judgment the just will be received because they would have given something to eat “to one of these little ones” (Mt 25, 40).
+“Anyone who welcomes a little child in my name welcomes me” (Mk 9:37).
+Anyone who gives a cup of water to one of these little ones will not lose his reward (Mt 10:42).
+He asks not to despise little ones (Mt 18:10).
+And at the final judgment the just will be received because they would have given something to eat “to one of these little ones” (Mt 25:40).
 If Jesus insists so much on acceptance of the little ones, it is because there are many simple people considered less, who are not accepted!
-In fact, women and children were not taken into account, did not count (Mt 14 21; 15, 38), they were despised (Mt 18, 10) and reduced to silence (Mt 21, 15-16).
-Even the Apostles prevented the children from getting close to Jesus (Mt 19, 13-14).
+In fact, women and children were not taken into account (Mt 14 21; 15:38), they were despised (Mt 18:10) and reduced to silence (Mt 21:15-16).
+Even the Apostles prevented the children from getting close to Jesus (Mt 19:13-14).
 In the name of the Law of God, misinterpreted by the religious authority of the time, many good people were excluded.
 Instead of welcoming the excluded, the law was used to legitimize the exclusion.
-In the Gospels, the expression “little ones” (in Greek it is said elachisto, mikroi or nepioi), sometimes it indicates “the children”, other times it indicates the sections excluded by society.
+In the Gospels, the expression “little ones” (in Greek it is said elachisto, mikroi or nepioi), sometimes indicates “the children”, and other times it indicates the sections excluded by society.
 It is not easy to discern.
 Sometimes the “little ones” in the Gospel means “the children”.
 This because the children belonged to the category of the “little ones”, of the excluded.
 Besides, it is not always easy to discern between what comes from the time of Jesus and that which comes from the time of the communities for which the Gospels were written.
-And even if things were like this, what is clear is the context of exclusion which reigned at the time and which the first communities kept from Jesus: he places himself on the side of the little ones, of the excluded, and takes up their defence.
+Even if things were like this, what is clear is the context of exclusion which reigned at the time and which the first communities kept from Jesus: He places Himself on the side of the little ones and the excluded, and takes up their defense.

 4) Personal questions

-• In our society and in our community, today who are the little one and the excluded?
+• Today in our society and in our community, who are the little ones and the excluded?
 How are they accepted on our part?

 • “A millstone round the neck”.
-Does my behaviour deserve a millstone or a cord round the neck?
-And the behaviour of our community, what does it deserve?
+Does my behavior deserve a millstone or a cord round the neck?
+What does the behavior of our community deserve?

 5) Concluding Prayer